nasa/oceandata-notebooks/book/notebooks/oci/oci_grid_match.md

 ## Summary

-This notebook will use `rasterio` to generate a defined Affine transform with a desired pixel resolution, and `rioxarray` to project PACE OCI data from the instrument swath onto a defined grid.
+This notebook will use `rasterio` and `rioxarray` to project PACE OCI data from the instrument swath onto a defined grid with a given resolution.
 The process for both 2D and 3D variables will be covered.
 Utilities to export the data in GeoTIFF format are also explained.
-Several useful functions summarizing these steps are available at the end of the tutorial.
+Several useful functions summarizing these steps are available throughout the tutorial.

 ## Learning Objectives

 At the end of this notebook you will know how to:

 - Open and mask 2D and 3D PACE OCI products
-- Define your own affine transform for a given boundary and resolution
+- Define a grid with desired pixel resolution
 - Reproject data into defined coordinate reference systems and matching grids

 ## Contents